Treg overview

 nTreg

 Current nTreg cell therapy utilizes ex vivo expanded autologous nTreg cells from patients’ blood.
 The expansion is achieved by polyclonal anti-CD3 and anti-CD28 stimulation of naïve nTreg cells with the phenotype of Foxp3-low, CD25-intermediate, and CD45RA-high.
-The transfer of such polyclonal Treg cell preparations proved to persist in the recipients for at least one year, and phase 1 trials of autologous Treg transfer have already demonstrated that this approach is feasible and safe in patients with T1D or GVHD.
-However, there are generally six points to be improved: 1) difficulty in expansion in vitro, 2) difficulty in assuming the adequate number of cells sufficient for treatment; 3) antigen specificity cannot be guaranteed; 4) Treg function may be abnormal in patients with autoimmune diseases; 5) pharmacokinetics is assumed to be poor; 6) survival duration in vivo still remains unclear.iTreg
+The transfer of such polyclonal Treg cell preparations persisted in recipients for at least one year.
+Phase 1 trials of autologous Treg transfer have already demonstrated that this approach is feasible and safe in patients with T1D or GVHD.
+However, there are generally six points that need to be improved:

 TGF-β-induced conventional iTreg cells do not possess Treg-type DNA hypomethylation, showing unstable expression of FoxP3 and other Treg signature genes, hence they are functionally unstable and occasionally driven to differentiate into effector T cells after in vivo transfer.CAR-Treg